General Matter

-General Matter is an American nuclear-fuel company developing domestic uranium enrichment capabilities for low-enriched uranium (LEU) and high-assay low-enriched uranium (HALEU).
-The company is focused on reducing U.S. dependence on foreign enrichment suppliers and supporting the deployment of advanced nuclear reactors.
+General Matter is an American nuclear-fuel start up company, founded in 2024, that aims to develop domestic uranium enrichment capabilities for low-enriched uranium (LEU) and high-assay low-enriched uranium (HALEU).
+The company is focused on reducing U.S. dependence on foreign suppliers and supporting the deployment of advanced nuclear reactors.
 Reuters writes that it is on "a mission to help end Russia's monopoly on a type of more-enriched nuclear fuel."

+In August 2025, General Matter leased part of the Paducah Gaseous Diffusion Plant from the United States Department of Energy (DOE), and in January 2026 received a $900 million contract from DOE to produce enriched uranium.

 History

 General Matter was founded in January 2024.
 Engineer and venture-capitalist Scott Nolan, a former employee of SpaceX and partner at the Founders Fund, was co-founder.
 When at SpaceX, Nolan helped to develop the Merlin engine systems and the Dragon capsule.
 General Matter was incubated at the Founders Fund.
 Nolan stays as partner at the Founders Fund, he said he would give his full attention to General Matter.
 In April 2025, the company raised about US$50 million in a Series A funding round led by Founders Fund.
 Peter Thiel joined the company’s board of directors following the investment.
 Lee Robinson, another founding member, is noted as having worked in intelligence.
 Bloomberg reports that Robinson "previously led energy investments for the Defense Department's Defense Innovation Unit."